• Skip to main content

 HABA My Very First Games Hanna Honeybee - 2 Cooperative Color Die Games...

-• Two cooperative color die games for 1 to 4 busy bees ages 2 years and older.
+• 2 GAMES IN 1: Two cooperative dice rolling kids games for 1 to 4 busy bees ages 2 years and older.
 Playing time 5 to 10 minutes.
-Made in Germany.
+These board games for...

-• Roll a die and move the wooden Hanna token to a flower of that color.
-Insert the tile into the box and the honey that comes out is placed in the honey...
+• COOPERATIVE FAMILY GAMES: Roll a die & move the wooden Hanna token to a flower of that color.
+Insert the tile in the hive, then add the honey to the...

 Check current price